raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/const.md

       // ...
     )(3.14159265)

 "Exposes" naming `PI` first, and we have to look inside to find out why we care.
-So, should we should always write this?
+So, should we always write this?

     (diameter) =>
       ((PI) =>